jshvn/professional/linkedin.md

 ##### June 2015 - September 2015
 ##### San Jose, CA

-I joined the iOS Acrobat team to continue my growth on the iOS and watchOS platforms and to make a lasting impact to a well known and established product and user base.
+Overview:

+Joined the Acrobat iOS team to grow my knowledge of iOS and watchOS.
+Developed a prototype Apple Watch integration with Acrobat that was ahead of its time.
+Worked on initial Dropbox integration with Acrobat.

+Highlights:

-- Proposed and drove development of a prototype presentation control app for Acrobat on Apple Watch OS2
+- Proposed and developed a prototype presentation control companion application for Acrobat on the Apple Watch
-- Utilized several Apple Watch hardware features to create an immersive and intuitive presentation experience
-- Implemented several new features on iOS Acrobat, worked on framework for Dropbox integrations
+- Utilized Core Motion API to detect and react to hand gestures, allowing user to control their presentation without button pressing
+- Worked on initial Dropbox cloud provider filesystem integration within Acrobat iOS
-- Winner of Intern Project Expo in San Jose for the second year in a row for Apple Watch work
+- Winner of the 2015 Intern Project Expo in San Jose for the second year in a row for Apple Watch work

 ---
 ### Software Engineering Intern - Mobile App Development